 2021 - 2022 Accelerated Translational Incubator Pilot (ATIP) Grant Program Funding Opportunity Announcement

-The University of Maryland, Baltimore (UMB) Institute for Clinical and Translational Research (ICTR) is pleased to announce the fifth round of the UMB ICTR Accelerated Translational Incubator Pilot (ATIP) Grant competition to provide starter funds for projects specifically focused on innovative, translational research that involve faculty from the UMB Schools of Dentistry, Law, Medicine, Nursing, Pharmacy, or Social Work; UMBC, and UMB-community partnerships.
+The University of Maryland, Baltimore (UMB) Institute for Clinical and Translational Research (ICTR) is pleased to announce the fifth round of the UMB ICTR Accelerated Translational Incubator Pilot (ATIP) Grant competition.
+The ATIP grant provides starter funds for projects specifically focused on innovative, translational research that involve faculty from the UMB Schools of Dentistry, Law, Medicine, Nursing, Pharmacy, or Social Work; and UMBC/UMB or UMB/Baltimore community partnerships.

 Funding is through UMB’s and Johns Hopkins University’s (JHU) partnership in the National Institutes of Health (NIH) National Center for Advancing Translational Sciences (NCATS) Clinical & Translational Science Awards (CTSA) Program, grant number 1UL1TR003098.
 UMBC/UMB partnership awards are funded through the UMB ICTR internal funding mechanism.

 |Budget:||Up to $50,000 in Direct Costs (no indirects)|